andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-04-21-Happiness-is-chore.md

 update_date: 2018-04-30
 ---

-_**UPD** This post rises some important questions, so I promote it from link-post to the index page for visibility._
+_**UPD** This post rises some important questions, so I promote it to the index page for visibility._
 The pursuit of happiness defines many parts of my life.
 Or should I say "happiness"?

 _SquirrelInHell_ writes about an unbelievable problem that [Happiness Is a Chore](https://squirrelinhell.blogspot.se/2017/12/happiness-is-chore.html)